JSFoundation/TAC/README.md

 ## Org Charts
-To illustrate the structure of the jQuery Foundation's governance and technical leadership, we have created a [General Org Strucutre Overview][] chart as well as a [Detailed Technical Org Structure][] chart for reference.
+To illustrate the structure of the jQuery Foundation's governance and technical leadership, we have created a [General Org Strucutre Overview][] chart and will add a Detailed Technical Org Structure chart once complete for reference.

 ## Credits
 This repository of policies, procedures and information regarding the jQuery